 During the clinical-base year, the trainee follows a common educational program with trainees of other specialties and participates fully in all patient care, conferences and other clinical duties of the various clinical specialties.
-The trainee has no direct responsibility to the parent anesthesiology department during the first year so that he/she may freely pursue the broad-based experience of that year.

 The two core years of clinical training are organized into blocks of one week to a month or more in the following areas:

 - Anesthesia for general surgery, otorhinolaryngology, thoracic, gynecology and transplant cardiac anesthesia

 - Acute and chronic pain management